annoymous-researcher/APPSI-139/README.md

 The system is designed to generate accurate and readable summaries of privacy policies, helping users make more informed privacy decisions.
 Evaluations show it outperforms general-purpose LLMs like GPT-4o in readability and reliability.

 👉 The annotation work for this English privacy policy dataset was conducted by five experts, all of whom hold a master’s degree in law and possess official lawyer certifications.
 Prior to the project, all annotators underwent systematic training, including guideline walkthroughs, and annotated examples to ensure annotation quality and stability.
-For more details, see the [Annotation Guidelines (PNG)](Documents/Annotation_Guidelines.png) or [Annotation Guidelines (PDF)](Documents/Annotation_Guidelines.pdf).
+The [Annotation Guidelines (PNG)](Documents/Annotation_Guidelines.png) or [Annotation Guidelines (PDF)](Documents/Annotation_Guidelines.pdf) provide further details. **Additional updates will be available soon.**

 <!-- [Paper](Documents/Annotation_Guidelines_Chinese_Version.pdf), [Appendix](Documents/Annotation_Guidelines_Chinese_Version.pdf) and -->
 ## How to Use